glenn-t/rl-games/README.md

   * The OpenSpiel Docker container must be built on the local system, and tagged `openspiel`.
 See [here](https://github.com/deepmind/open_spiel/blob/master/docs/install.md) for details.
 Option 1 (Basic) contains more utilities so is recommended.
     + For reproducibility, commit `5354afc54d8cb1f96ebc320af16243ac6bdcb0cb` of the Open Spiel Github repository was used to build the docker image.
   * VS Code & [VS Code Remote Containers](https://code.visualstudio.com/docs/remote/containers) extension.

+As an alternative, OpenSpiel now offers a pip package for users who only want to use the Python API.
+To do this:

+  * Set up virtual environment: `python -m venv .venv`
+  * Activate (on linux): `source .venv/bin/activate`
+  * Install packages: `pip3 install -r requirements_venv.txt`

+The package is being updated to use open-spiel==1.1.0.